907sjl/referrals-bokeh/README.md

 ### Direct Data Injection
 Sometimes a simpler approach will do.
 Summary values can be directly injected into the HTML content using Jinja2.
 This is suitable when there are no concerns about how portable the data is and the volume of the data is exactly the same as the amount of HTML content within the page.
 For example, a label with a median wait time across all clinics.
 That single number will be downloaded and displayed one way or another.
 As an aggregate value it may not be considered very sensitive.
+The upside to this approach is that top-level style sheets can be applied to the data.
 ```
 {% raw %}
 <span class="card-data-value">{{ m28_median_to_seen }}</span>